getify/Functional-Light-JS/ch6.md

 If programming-style idempotence is about defining a value change operation so that it can only affect state once, we now turn our attention to the goal of reducing the number of change occurrences from one to zero.

-Let's now explore value immutability, the notion that we use only values in our programs that cannot be changed.
+Let's now explore value immutability, the notion that in our programs we use only values that cannot be changed.

 ## Primitive Immutability

-Values of the primitive types (`number`, `string`, `boolean`, `null`, and `undefined`) are already immutable; there's nothing you can do to change them.
+Values of the primitive types (`number`, `string`, `boolean`, `null`, and `undefined`) are already immutable; there's nothing you can do to change them:

 ```js
 // invalid, and also makes no sense
 2 = 2.5;
 ```

-However, JS does have an peculiar behavior which seems like it allows mutating such primitive type values: "boxing".
+However, JS does have a peculiar behavior which seems like it allows mutating such primitive type values: "boxing".
 When you access a property on certain primitive type values -- specifically `number`, `string`, and `boolean` -- under the covers JS automatically wraps (aka "boxes") the value in its object counterpart (`Number`, `String`, and `Boolean`, respectively).

 Consider: